A physical model for efficient ranking in networks: Results on real and synthetic data

-We apply our methods to datasets from a diverse set of fields: three North American academic hiring networks where $A_{ij}$ is the number of faculty at university $j$ who received their doctorate from university $i$~\cite{clauset2015systematic}, for History, Business, and Computer Science departments; two networks of animal dominance among captive monk parakeets \cite{hobson2015social} and one among Asian elephants~\cite{elephant} where $A_{ij}$ is the number of dominating acts by animal $i$ toward animal $j$; and social support networks from two villages in Tamil Nadu referred to (for privacy reasons) by the pseudonyms ``Te\underbar npa\d t\d ti'' and ``A\underbar lak\= apuram,'' where $A_{ij}$ is the number of distinct ways (up to five) that person $i$ relies on person $j$~\cite{power2017}.
 Together, these examples cover prestige, dominance, and social hierarchies.
 In each of these domains, inferring ranks from interactions is key to further analysis.
-Prestige hierarchies play an unequivocal role in the dynamics of academic labor markets~\cite{way2016gender}; in behavioral ecology, higher ranked individuals in dominance hierarchies have higher fitness~\cite{drews1993concept,majolo2012fitness}; and patterns of aggression reveal animal strategies and cognitive capacities~\cite{cote2001reproductive,hobson2015social,dey2014individual,dey2013network,cant2006individual}.
+Prestige hierarchies play an unequivocal role in the dynamics of academic labor markets~\cite{way2016gender}; in behavioral ecology, higher-ranked individuals in dominance hierarchies are believed to have higher fitness~\cite{drews1993concept,majolo2012fitness}; and patterns of aggression are believed to reveal animal strategies and cognitive capacities~\cite{cote2001reproductive,hobson2015social,dey2014individual,dey2013network,cant2006individual}.
 Finally, in social support networks, higher ranked individuals have greater social capital and reputational standing~\cite{lin2002social,cook2009whom}, particularly in settings in which social support is a primary way to express and gain respect and prestige~\cite{mines1994public}.

-We first applied our ground state energy test for the presence of a statistically significant hierarchy, rejecting the null hypothesis with $p < 10^{-4}$ in all cases except the Asian Elephants network.
+We first applied our ground state energy test for the presence of statistically significant hierarchy, rejecting the null hypothesis with $p < 10^{-4}$ in almost all cases (e.g., for History faculty hiring, see Fig.~\ref{fig:history}C).
+The one exception is the Asian Elephants network for which $p > 0.4$.
 This corroborates the original study of this network~\cite{elephant}, which found that counting triad motifs shows no significant hierarchy~\cite{shizuka2012social}.
-This is despite the fact that one can find an appealing ordering of the elephants with the Minimum Violation Rank method, with just a few violating edges (SI Fig.~\ref{SFelephants}).
+This is despite the fact that one can find an appealing ordering of the elephants using the Minimum Violation Rank method, with just a few violating edges (SI Fig.~\ref{SFelephants}).
 Thus the hierarchy found by MVR may well be illusory.